albertodebortoli/Skopelos/README.md

 ## Thread-safery notes

-All the accesses to the persistence layer done via a `Skopelos` instance are guaranteed to be thread-safe.
+All the accesses to the persistence layer done via a `DALService` instance are guaranteed to be thread-safe.

 It is highly suggested to enable the flag `-com.apple.CoreData.ConcurrencyDebug 1` in your project to make sure that the you don't misuse Core Data in terms of threading and concurrency (by accessing managed objects from different threads and similar errors).